Skip to navigation Skip to main content Skip to footer

 – You must complete a Shared Ownership Eligibility Application, which can be found here

-If all of this sounds right for you then our HomesHub by Plus Dane team would love to talk to you more about your options; you can call them on 0800 917 1066 or ask them to give you a call by filling out our callback form here.
+If all of this sounds right for you then our HomesHub by Plus Dane team would love to talk to you more about your options.
 You may also find our step-by-step guide to buying a home through Shared Ownership helpful too.

 Rent to Buy gives you the chance to rent your ideal home for up to five years at a discounted rate of 20% below the market rental value.
 This gives you time to save for a deposit to buy the property when the time is right for you.